ArnaultMICHEL/guacamole-compose/README.md

 ## Features (added by Arnault MICHEL)

-first, i would like to say thanks to [cynthia-rempel](https://github.com/cynthia-rempel) who initiate the work.
+First, i would like to thank [cynthia-rempel](https://github.com/cynthia-rempel) who initiate this project.

-I bring it one step weyong with :
+I bring it one step forward with the following improvements :
  - [x] use latest (@ Sept 2023) versions of guacamole and keycloak softwares
  - [x] generate automatically free TLS server certificates (need public IP & DNS )
  - [x] use a dedicated keycloak realm for guacamole ([master realm](https://www.keycloak.org/docs/latest/server_admin/#the-master-realm) is [special](https://www.keycloak.org/docs/latest/server_admin/#master-realm-access-control), it should only be used for **admin purpose only**)